Daniel E. O’Toole

 Washington D.C.
 20439

-The United States Court of Appeals for the Federal Circuit established an appellate mediation program pursuant to Federal Rule of Appellate Procedure 33, which commenced on October 3, 2005.
+On October 3, 2005, the United States Court of Appeals for the Federal Circuit established an appellate mediation program pursuant to Federal Rule of Appellate Procedure 33.

-The program is administered by the Chief Circuit Mediator, James M. Amend, and the Circuit Mediation Officer, Wendy L. Dean ("mediation officers").
+The program is administered by the Circuit Executive, through the Office of General Counsel.
 A three-judge committee monitors the program and makes recommendations to the Chief Judge.
 The program is periodically assessed by the court.

 The purpose of the program is to help the parties achieve settlement.
-The mediation program provides a confidential, risk-free opportunity for parties to resolve their dispute with the help of the circuit mediation officers or an experienced volunteer neutral, third-party mediator.
+The mediation program provides a confidential, risk-free opportunity for parties to resolve their dispute with the help of an experienced volunteer neutral, third-party mediator, or a magistrate judge.
 Mediation, unlike arbitration where a decision that may be binding is issued, will result in a settlement only if all parties agree on that resolution.

 2. Eligible Cases